onecommons/unfurl/docs/quickstart.rst

   If we had used ``--submodule`` option with :cli:`unfurl init<unfurl-init>` (or manually added a submodule using ``git submodule add``) then the unfurl clone command would have cloned those ensembles too as submodules.

-Once multiple users are sharing your projects can start `exploring<step5>` the different ways you can collaborate together to develop and manage your blueprints and deployments.
+Once multiple users are sharing your projects, start `exploring<step5>` the different ways you can collaborate together to develop and manage your blueprints and deployments.